Batch processing: Later history

-The first general purpose time sharing system, Compatible Time-Sharing System (CTSS), was compatible with batch processing.
+The first general-purpose time-sharing system, Compatible Time-Sharing System (CTSS), was compatible with batch processing.
 This facilitated transitioning from batch processing to interactive computing.

-From the late 1960s onwards, interactive computing such as via text-based computer terminal interfaces (as in Unix shells or read-eval-print loops), and later graphical user interfaces became common.
+From the late 1960s onwards, interactive computing such as via text-based computer terminal interfaces (as in Unix shells or read–eval–print loops), and later graphical user interfaces became common.
 Non-interactive computation, both one-off jobs such as compilation, and processing of multiple items in batches, became retrospectively referred to as batch processing, and the term batch job (in early use often "batch of jobs") became common.
 Early use is particularly found at the University of Michigan, around the Michigan Terminal System (MTS).

 Although timesharing did exist, its use was not robust enough for corporate data processing; none of this was related to the earlier unit record equipment, which was human-operated.

 Ongoing

-Non-interactive computation remains pervasive in computing, both for general data processing and for system "housekeeping" tasks (using system software).
+Non-interactive computation remains widespread in computing, both for general data processing and for system "housekeeping" tasks (using system software).
 A high-level program (executing multiple programs, with some additional "glue" logic) is today most often called a script, and written in scripting languages, particularly shell scripts for system tasks; in IBM PC DOS and MS-DOS this is instead known as a batch file.
 That includes UNIX-based computers, Microsoft Windows, macOS (whose foundation is the BSD Unix kernel), and even smartphones.
 A running script, particularly one executed from an interactive login session, is often known as a job, but that term is used very ambiguously.

 "There is no direct counterpart to z/OS batch processing in PC or UNIX systems.
 Batch jobs are typically executed at a scheduled time or on an as-needed basis.
 Perhaps the closest comparison is with processes run by an at or cron command in UNIX, although the differences are significant."